appsmithorg/appsmith-docs/website/docs/help-and-support/troubleshooting-guide/action-errors/README.md

 #### Solution

-The issue is that Appsmith is timing out after 60 seconds when calling an upstream API, but the desired timeout is 300 seconds.
-The default timeout for Nginx (which Appsmith uses) is also 60 seconds, so increasing the timeout in Nginx to 300 seconds would solve this issue.
+The challenge lies in the fact that when Appsmith calls an upstream API, it times out after 60 seconds, whereas the necessary timeout duration is 300 seconds.
+Furthermore, the default timeout for Nginx, the web server employed by Appsmith, is set at 60 seconds.
+To resolve this issue, one plausible approach is to extend the Nginx timeout to 300 seconds.

-However, it appears that Appsmith is currently limited by Nginx's default timeout and cannot go beyond 60 seconds.
-This is being addressed by the Appsmith team, but in the meantime, the solution is to optimize the upstream API to return a response within 60 seconds.
+However, Appsmith is constrained by the default 60-second timeout imposed by Nginx.
+While the Appsmith team is actively working on this constraint, a temporary solution involves optimizing the upstream API to deliver a response within the 60-second timeframe.

 ### Configuration error